JoshuaSFryer/3303-L4G5/README.md

 # Running the System
 Run the Floor, Scheduler, and Elevator systems, in any order.
-Then, run the Simulator system, which will begin loading from the input file located at /src/resources/inputFile.txt.
+Then, run the Simulator system, which will begin loading from an input file located at /src/resources/inputFile.txt.
+Please place the input file you wish to test with at this location.

-#Subsystems
+## Running from Eclipse
+In Eclipse, to to File -> Open Projects from File System, and select the root (3303-L4G5) folder.
+Then, either open or right click the files, and run them as Java Applications.

+# Subsystems
 This Elevator System Consists of four subsystems:
 ## Floor System
 FloorSystem is responsible for simulating passenger actions on the floors of